 Method Pros Cons

-Telegram Ads Fully automated, no advertiser negotiation, consistent small income Lower revenue per impression, limited ad control, requires 1,000+ subscribers
+Telegram Ads Fully automated, no advertiser negotiation, consistent passive income.
+Lower revenue per impression, limited ad control, requires 1,000+ subscribers.

 3. Subscription-Based Monetization (Paid Channels)